55 First Responder Mental Health Resources

 First Responder Mental Health Counseling and Therapy Resources

-• Trauma-informed therapy: These types of treatment can be effective in helping resolve PTSD.
+• Trauma-informed therapy: These types of treatment can be effective in helping improve or eliminate symptoms of PTSD.
 Methods include Cognitive Behavioral Therapy (CBT), eye movement desensitization and reprocessing (EMDR), and narrative therapy.

 • Alternative therapies: These methods may include adventure therapy, equine therapy, yoga, art therapies, or tai chi.
 These therapies allow first responders to tap into their creative and physical sides to heal from their mental health issues.